allenlin90/programmingLearning/javascriptLearning/theCompleteNodejsDeveloperCourse/README.md

 ### Deploying Node.js to Heroku

-1. In Heroku, adding the public key is relatively simple that we can just type `heroku add:key` in command line.
+1. In Heroku, adding the public key is relatively simple that we can just type `heroku key:add` in command line.
 Note that in this case, we use Windows command prompt (or PowerShell), as we can't install Heroku CLI in WSL.
 Heroku CLI will check the folder and find the available public key(s) it self.
 After that we type `yes` and allow Heroku CLI upload the public key.
 1. We then change directory to the weather app root folder and use `heroku create [appName]`.
 Note that this app name must be unique accross the platform.
 In the case, we can use something like `username-weather-app`.
 If we don't provide a name, Heroku will generate one for us which would be confusing.
 I had the other project didn't set up the name, and Heroku creates a zen-feeling project name.
 If the name is taken, it will return in the termianl as well.
    ```shell
    Creating ⬢ allen-weather-application... !